 Edge Hold: Really strong edge hold that is almost as good as Magnetraction and it’s a board that you can take out in hard to icy snow.
 That under bite tech in the Yes Optimistic really grips well but doesn’t grab in softer snow like it should.

 Turn Initiation: So The Yes Optimistic is very interesting when it comes to turn initiation.
-It’s got a very deep side cut so even on a 26 cm waist it turns well for my size 9 boot.
+It’s got a very deep side cut so even on a 26 cm waist the 154 turns well for my size 9 boot.
 I think it’s actually made for a size 10 boot but still it turned no problem.
-It just took a little bit of time to get the side cut to engage and once it does it turns quickly.
-So it’s not quick edge to edge for quick side to side turns but when committed to the edge medium to wider radius turns seems to accelerate and turn fast.
+It wasn’t a fast turner but a tight turner if that makes sense.
+To elaborate it took a little bit of time to get the side cut to engage and once it does it engages into a pretty tight carvy turn.
+So it’s not quick edge to edge for quick side to side turns but when committed to the edge medium to wider radius turns seems to accelerate and make a tight fast turn.
 If you know the correct mechanics of turning it will tickle your taint.
 It’s the kind of board that is fun for riders who know the mechanics of turning well and like to turn all day.
+I’m excited to see how the 151 turns which is probably best for my boot size.

 Skidded Turns: Kind of a slow skidded turner and it’s not super easy to throw the board around as you would think but it’s not catchy and doable if you get off your game.